slimphp/Slim-Website/docs/objects/router.md

    public function method3($request, $response, $args) {
         //your code
         //to access items in the container... $this->ci->get('');
    }
 }
 {% endhighlight %}

-You can use your controller method like so.
+You can use your controller methods like so.

 {% highlight php %}
 $app->get('/method1', '\MyController:method1');